-The correlation length $\xi$ defined in Eq.~\ref{length} provides a way to directly reflect the competition among different orders, as illustrated in Fig.~\ref{Fig_5}.
-Across all parameters, the $\xi$ of AFM is overwhelmed by ILC and IS-SC, consistent with the finite-size scaling results.
-A key observation is the synchronized decline of the ILC correlation length with the growth of the IS-SC correlation length upon doping, underscoring the role of ILC fluctuations in promoting IS-SC pairing.
-The crossover point of these curves in Fig.~\ref{Fig_5} marks the transition between dominant orders.
-As $V$ increases, this critical doping shifts to higher values, and the transition consistently occurs within the narrow coexistence region of Fig.~\ref{Fig_1} (b), highlighted in pink.
-Besides, the correlation length is used to confirm the dominance of the interlayer $s$-wave pairing in SC channel [see {SM, Sec.
-S3}].
+The correlation length $\xi$ defined in Eq.~\ref{length} directly reflects the competition among different orders, as illustrated in Fig.~\ref{Fig_5}.
+Across all parameters, the AFM correlation length is always exceeded by that of ILC and IS-SC, consistent with the finite-size scaling analysis presented above.
+A key observation is the opposing evolution of the ILC and IS-SC correlation lengths upon doping: the ILC correlation length declines while the IS-SC correlation length grows, indicating strong competition between these two phases and suggesting that SC emerges where LC fluctuations are pronounced.
+The crossover point of these curves in Fig.~\ref{Fig_5} marks the crossover between dominant phases.
+As $V$ increases, this critical doping shifts to higher values, and the transition occurs within the narrow coexistence region of the phase diagram, highlighted in pink in Fig.~\ref{Fig_5}.
+Furthermore, the correlation length is also used to confirm the dominance of the interlayer $s$-wave pairing in the SC channel for our bilayer model in {SM, Sec.~S4}.

-\underline{\it Conclusions}~~ Centering on the recently revitalized topic of LC, we approach a key yet puzzling question in condensed matter physics --- can LC fluctuations mediate or enhance SC? --- through a special ILC.
-Using the projector quantum Monte Carlo simulations beyond approximation methods, we investigate a minimal $t-J_{\perp}-V$ model, which offers three key advantages: (1) The model is unbiased and spontaneously generates ILC by breaking time-reversal and translational symmetries.
-(2) Due to Kramers invariance, the model is sign-problem-free and ensures numerically exact results for the doped system, a major challenge in quantum Monte Carlo studies.
-(3) The model features a bilayer structure similar to LNO, captures a key aspect of LNO physics, and supports it dominant $s_{\pm}$-wave pairing symmetry.
-It may offer potential insights into some fundamental physics related to bilayer nickelates.
+\underline{\it Conclusions}~~ Centering on the recently revitalized topic of LCs, we directly address a fundamental question in condensed matter physics---the intrinsic connection between LC fluctuations and SC---through a minimal quantum system hosting a spontaneous LC parent state.
+Using unbiased PQMC simulations, we investigate a microscopic $t$-$J_{\perp}$-$V$ model that offers three key advantages: (1) The model spontaneously generates ILCs near half-filling without biasing the Hamiltonian, thereby breaking TRS.
+(2) Owing to Kramers invariance, the model is free from the fermion sign problem, enabling numerically exact results for doped systems.
+(3) Its bilayer geometry and significant interlayer exchange coupling capture essential ingredients shared by a broader class of layered correlated electron systems, including the recently discovered bilayer nickelates.